JoshHaywood/portfolio-website/README.md

 6. Finally enter the local URL (http:localhost:3000) into your web browser.

+## Commit Message Key

+** If any words used in the commit log used before the content of the message are unfamilar refer to this key **

+feat: A feature that has been added.
+fix: Bug fix.
+docs: Changes relating to documentation.
+style: Formatting, missing code, white space (This only applys to code not CSS for example.)
+refactor: Maintainabilty or a functions method has been altered.
+dep: Dependancies added to the project.

 ## Roadmap

 ** Specific dates cannot be given for the roadmap due to this being a personal and none time dependant project **